Subscription Modal Banner

 4. Attend the scheduled initial briefing for new business registrations in the RDO.

-5. Receive the following (All documents contain the corporate TIN.):
+5. Receive the following (all documents contain the corporate TIN):

 • Certificate of Registration (BIR Form 2303)